jameshball/osci-render/README.md

 - Smoothing
 - Image Trace (traces out the image, drawing only a portion of the whole image)

+### Using osci-render without an oscilloscope

+Obviously, not everyone has access to an oscilloscope, let alone an analogue oscilloscope.
+Luckily there are some decent software alternatives that are a good option once they're setup.

+- First, download a virtual audio input/output device
+  - This routes audio from osci-render to the software oscilloscope
+  - On Windows, I use [VB-CABLE](https://vb-audio.com/Cable/)
+    - Set the digital input to be your default output device
+    - Set the digital output to be your default input device
+    - Then you can listen to the digital output to duplicate the audio to your headphones/speakers
+  - On macOS, [VB-CABLE](https://vb-audio.com/Cable/) is also available
+  - [Soundflower](https://github.com/mattingalls/Soundflower) and [Loopback](https://rogueamoeba.com/loopback/) (paid, but better) are also options for macOS
+- Then, download a software oscilloscope
+  - There are quite a few options available
+  - My preferred option is https://dood.al/oscilloscope/
+    - You need to click [reset all] when you first load the page otherwise there are no visuals
+    - Just tick the microphone checkbox and it should listen to your default input device!
+  - https://asdfg.me/osci/ is another good option
+    - This can be buggy, and doesn't look as realistic
+    - Just press the mic icon and choose your digital audio device you have routed osci-render to
+- Contact [james@ball.sh](mailto:james@ball.sh) if you need any help

 ### MIDI

 You can use MIDI to control the frequency of the output - just plug in or open a MIDI software/hardware device and open osci-render and start playing notes!